How are dividends taxed in Canada?

 Savvy investors are paying more attention to dividend yields (a company’s total annual dividends paid per share divided by the current stock price).
 The best dividend stocks respond by doing their best to maintain, or even increase, their payouts.

-Bonus tip: A look at tax on capital gains and how it compares to the dividend tax credit
+How do capital gains compares to the dividend tax credit?

 In Canada, capital gains are taxed at a lower rate than interest—and dividends.
 (Note: that doesn’t reduce the importance of a dividend stock strategy to achieving your investment goals.)
 You have to pay capital gains tax on profit you make from the sale of an asset.
 An asset can be a security, such as a stock or a bond, or a fixed asset, such as land, buildings, equipment or other possessions.
 However, you only pay the tax on a portion of your profit.
 The “capital gains inclusion rate” determines the size of this portion.